Extending the Platform

 Developers have full access to the Core Commerce source code to customize and extend all aspects to meet their needs.
 However, by making modifications directly in the source code, managing customizations can become difficult as Core Commerce evolves over time.
 Once you upgrade to a new version of Core Commerce, your customized code may conflict with upgraded source code and cause problems with your platform.
 Therefore, we recommend following the binary-based development process, so your customizations live in projects that are separate from the out-of-the-box Elastic Path source code projects.

 To work in a binary-based development environment, Elastic Path provides extension projects for your customizations to live in.
-Having your customizations in these extension projects makes it easier for you to upgrade your Elastic Path source code.
+Having your customizations in these extension projects makes it easier for you to upgrade your Elastic Path source code when the time comes.

 We find binary-based development also: